Tilting train: High-speed trains

 A high-speed tilting train is a tilting train that operates at high speed, typically defined as by the European Union to include 200 km/h for upgraded track and 250 km/h or faster for new track.

-Tilting trains operating at 200 km/h or more on upgraded track include the Acela in the US, the X 2000 in Sweden, the Pendolinos and Super Voyagers in the United Kingdom, and the ICE TD in Germany (the latter two being diesel powered).
+Tilting trains operating at 200 km/h or more on upgraded track include the Acela and the Avelia Liberty in the US, the X 2000 in Sweden, the Pendolinos and Super Voyagers in the United Kingdom, the ICN in Switzerland and the ICE T and ICE TD in Germany (the latter being diesel powered).

 Some older high-speed lines were built for lower line speeds (≤ 230 km/h); newer tilting trainsets can maintain higher speeds on them.
 For example, the Japanese N700 Series Shinkansen may tilt up to one degree on the Tōkaidō Shinkansen, allowing the trains to maintain 270 km/h even on 2500 m radius curves that previously had a maximum speed of 255 km/h.

 Many high-speed trainsets are designed to operate on purpose-built high-speed lines and then continue their journeys on legacy lines, upgraded or not.
 Where the legacy lines justify it, a tilting train may operate at higher speeds on the latter, even if below the normal 200 km/h threshold, whilst operating at 250 km/h or faster, usually with tilt disabled, on the high speed lines.